 April is National Child Abuse Prevention Month.
 To help your program make the most of this opportunity, Texas CASA has created a toolkit that contains a variety of resources, templates, media and community outreach tips, and more to further your program’s message.
-Please note that all resources include guidance on incorporating COVID-19 messaging where necessary.

 Raising Awareness All Month Long

 Child Abuse Prevention Month is one of our biggest opportunities to step up and educate our friends, families and neighbors about child abuse and neglect, and how we individually and collectively can help prevent it.

 Below are some creative ways CASA programs across the state are taking their Child Abuse Prevention Month fundraising and awareness activities to the next level.
 To get more details on some of these ideas or hear more ideas from recruiters across the state, listen to this Zoom chat.
 Plus, below you can find ideas specific to Go Blue Day and Blue Sunday.

 - Virtual ribbon campaign | Plan a virtual ribbon campaign fundraiser by selling virtual ribbons and creating an online ribbon wall.
 Check out CASA of Galveston County’s virtual ribbon wall.

 - Pinwheel garden | Get your community involved to build a pinwheel garden.
 Get students to help make the pinwheels and build your garden in the front of a local business for the month of April.
 Check out this photo and this photo of Voz de Niños teaming up with their local university to build their garden.